 That’s right, this is the Lake Michigan tip of the storm that sank the Edmund Fitzgerald in Lake Superior the same day.
 The significance of all that of course is the unexpected opportunity to work in another Gordon Lightfoot line.
 Does anyone know where the love of God goes, when the waves turn the minutes to hours?

-The next day we drove a rental car up to the Big Sable Light.
+The next day we drove a rental car up to the Big Sable Point Light.

 One night in Ludington—at about 1 a.m.—someone was on the foredeck shining a flashlight, the beam of which bounced down into our cabin.
 Clearly some dude was trying to steal the kayaks or the flybridge chart plotter or warming up to drop through the hatch and murder us like Herb and Bonnie Clutter.
 So hearts racing we leapt up again, pinballed off the corners again, and started yelling at the intruder.
 Turned out Shannon decided to retrieve something she left up there.
 In the middle of the night.
 Relieved again, but still tough to fall back asleep.
 In both instances, our loyal guard dogs stayed on the bed.
 As far as we could tell, at most they were annoyed at the ruckus.
 They’ve both proven to be pretty worthless in a crises.

-We’ve now seen Mamma Mia 2, washed the boat, done laundry, been to the grocery store and Lowe’s, picked up yet more medicine for Benny, taken the obligatory tourist photo, and seen about all there is of Ludington.
-The blog post for the rest of this stop might be pretty thin unless we stumble on something interesting.
+We’ve now seen Mamma Mia 2, washed the boat, done laundry, been to the grocery store and Lowe’s, picked up yet more medicine for Benny, taken the obligatory tourist photos, and seen about all there is of Ludington.
+The blog post for the rest of this stop might be pretty thin unless we stumble into something interesting.